Stories from my personal journey learning about and delivering Nature-rooted programs across three different countries

 As someone who has spent the past several years developing my own methods and models to do this work in a business-minded world, whilst holding on to the values and teachings that are rooted in the natural world, I'm now been asked to mentor others.
 So I'm offering FREE access to "GROW your Nature Business" to anyone who signs up for my mentorship package, Business AS Nature Connection: For Entrepreneurs who place Land and Community at the Heart, before April 17th 2022.

-As always, leave a comment below or reach out to me if you have any additional thoughts or questions about advocating for more Nature programs, like Forest School!!
+As always, reach out to me if you have any additional thoughts or questions about advocating for more Nature programs, like Forest School!!